-The Google Pixel 5a is finally here, and it’s… a lot like the Google Pixel 4a 5G that came before it, in both looks and internal specs.
-There are a few upgrades this time around, but it feels like the slightest refresh of last year’s model.
+Our Google Pixel 5a review is finally here, and it’s… a lot like the Google Pixel 4a 5G that came before it, in both looks and internal specs.
+There are a few upgrades this time around, but it feels like the slightest refresh of the older model.

-At least the Pixel 5a’s price hasn’t gone up from the 4a 5G, and for owners of last year’s Google Pixel 4a (without 5G) – and even more so if you have an older Pixel phone – there’s plenty of reason to pick up the new Pixel 5a.
+At least the Pixel 5a’s price hasn’t gone up from the 4a 5G, and for owners of the Google Pixel 4a (without 5G) – and even more so if you have an older Pixel phone – there’s plenty of reason to pick up the new Pixel 5a.
 It’s a great mid-range phone at a reasonable price.
+You can also check out our complete rundown of the best cheap phones.

 The Pixel 5a has the same Snapdragon 765G chipset, 6GB RAM and 128GB storage as the Pixel 4a 5G, so there’s no advancement in its specs.
 The Pixel 5a also has the same cameras as its predecessor: a 12MP main camera and 16MP ultra-wide shooter on the rear, along with an 8MP front-facing camera.